sorayav/project-promo-i-module-1-team-3-afternoon-final/README.md

 # Welcome to Collapsing Margings website! #

 :bulb: This project is part of [Adalab](https://adalab.es) curriculum.
 The goal was to create a responsive website with information about our team and ourselves individually, according to the client needs, and it features a main page and a second page with a functional contact form.

 ## Tech used

 :atom_symbol: The first prototype of the website was done using HTLM5 and CSS3.
-Following Agile & SCRUM workflow, during the second sprint we had to re-do the website by using Gulp to automatize and SASS (SCSS) to style.
+Following Agile & SCRUM workflow and using Trello app to organize our tasks, during the second sprint we had to re-do the website by using Gulp to automatize and SASS (SCSS) to style.

 ## The website

-The **structure** of the website is as follows:
+:speech_balloon: The **structure** of the website is as follows:

 #### Header